 Can Xanax and Alcohol Kill You?

 Taking Xanax and drinking at the same time increases the risk of overdose.
 Either one of these drugs can be lethal when taken improperly.
 Taking them together makes them even more dangerous.
-If you are worried that someone you are with is overdosing on Xanax and alcohol, check for these signs:

 - Blue or grey skin